mcdexio/documents/en/internal-amm.md

 ### UpdateIndex()

 Save the IndexPrice from the Oracle in order to let the AMM update-to-date.
-Can called by anyone.
+Can be called by anyone.

 Steps:
 1. If IndexPrice != LastIndexPrice, transfer GovUpdateIndexPrize collateral from Dev into Sender